sfeltner-godaddy/rr-streamlining/README.md

       AwsSec701 --> AwsSec702
       AwsSec702{"How are you monitoring for unauthorized transfer of sensitive and/or p*i information across the network? (you should evaluate your application log metadata for indications of threat actor abuse of your application)"}
       AwsSec702 --> AwsSec703
-      AwsSec703{"Which of the following are used to protect any interface exposed outside of your AWS Accounts?"}
-      AwsSec703 --> AwsSec704
       AwsSec704{"What is your rotation strategy for all compute resources?"}
       AwsSec704 --> AwsSec705
-      AwsSec705{"Sensitive or P*I Data must be application layer encrypted, please choose which method you are using to do so"}
-      AwsSec705 --> AwsSec706
       AwsSec706{"Will all unnecessary scripts, drivers, subsystems, library, dependencies, etc. be removed from systems in this project?"}
       AwsSec706 --> AwsSec707
       AwsSec707{"Are you compliant with the Service Authentication Patterns Standard?"}